How Long Does Breast Milk Last After Thawing? | Essential Guide

 Storage Method Shelf Life Notes

-Frozen (before thawing) Up to 6 months (optimal quality) Aim for within 12 months for safety but may lose quality after 6 months.
+Frozen (before thawing) Up to 6 months best quality; 12 months acceptable Quality gradually declines after 6 months.

 The table above summarizes vital information regarding shelf life based on different storage methods.
 It’s crucial to adhere strictly to these guidelines to maintain your baby’s health.